mariannemoore/mariannemoore.github.io/README.md

 ### Adding new services

-Services are added in the `/prices/index.html` front matter - under the `pricelist` variable - with the following syntax:
+Services are added in the `/prices/index.html` front matter.
+There are currently 2 list types (`bridal` and `lessons`) which follow the same structure:

-	pricelist:
+	bridal:
 	  - service: NAME
 	    description: DESCRIPTION
 	    price: PRICE

+or

+	lesson:
+	  - service: NAME
+	    description: DESCRIPTION
+	    price: PRICE

+These are then passed into the prices include:

+	{% include prices.html list="" %}

+Where list accepts either `bridal` or `lesson`.

 ### Intro blocks